haraldreingruber-dedalus/rust-protable-simd-hello-world/README.md

 # Rust Portable SIMD "Hello World" Example

-This is a basic example on how to get started with [Rust's standard library portable SIMD API](https://github.com/rust-lang/stdsimd).
+This is a basic example of how to get started with [Rust's standard library portable SIMD API](https://github.com/rust-lang/stdsimd).

 Currently, this is tested for the following targets:
 * `x86_64-pc-windows-msvc`